 I am Elisa Privitera, a Sicilian engineer and architect, with a specific interest for urban issues.
 After some periods of study abroad ( Germany 2013, Spain 2014, Japan 2015), I have got the Master Degree in Building Engineering-Architecture at the University of Catania (2017) and a Specialization Course at IUAV in Venice (2018).
 I am active member of some grassroots association in Catania, such as "Trame di Quartiere", that experiment collaborative practices of regeneration in neglected and peripherical areas of the city.
-I have just started my PhD path at the University of Catania.
+Currently I am doing my PhD path at the University of Catania.

 In the current context of economic crisis, in which both public and private funds invested in the urban transformation sector have decreased, the necessity of collaboration among different actors emerges.
 What the planner can do?
 My general interest are focused on experimenting collaborative paths among different actors of the territory, with special consideration for the awareness process of local community.
 I' m interested in experiment and put in practice the role of research as crucial for animating collective actions of trasformation.